WesleyVeeningen/Food-Comapairer/README.md

 Config
 ------

-In your project, you can create a `config.js` file and store your Spoonacular API key in it.
-Here's an example:

-javascript

-DownloadCopy code

-`1// config.js  2
-3module.exports  =  {  4  spoonacularApiKey:  'your-spoonacular-api-key',  5};`

-Then, in your `spoonacularApi.js` file, you can import and use the API key from the `config.js` file:
+in your `spoonacularApi.js` file, you can import and use the API key:

 javascript